rachelcarmena/rachelcarmena.github.io/_posts/2019-04-26-does-and-donts-when-writing-tests.md

 Finally, I realized that the expected and actual results were swapped in the assertion, so the message didn't make sense.

-Some testing frameworks have been improved to avoid these mistakes, but take care of it.
+Although some testing frameworks have been improved to avoid these mistakes, take care of it.

 ## Friendly reminder